Asymptotic stability near the soliton for quartic Klein-Gordon in 1D: Introduction

 The smallness condition \eqref{initial-data-chi} on the initial data with (recall \eqref{g-profile}) $(-\sqrt{H+1}\chi_0,\chi_1) = (\Im(g(0)), \Re(g(0)))$ and the estimates \eqref{derivative-in-fourier-bound} and \eqref{k-s-h-tilde-bound}, imply that

 for some absolute constant $C>0$.
 Then, Proposition \ref{propmain} gives, for a possibly different $C>0$, $\| v \|_X \leq C\epsilon_0 + C \|v\|_X^2$.

-Therefore, we see that the map defined by the first equation on the right-hand side of \eqref{integral-eq} and by the right-hand side of \eqref{wg-duhamelintro} takes a ball of radius $2C\eps_0$, in $X$, which we denote by $B_{2C \eps_0}^X$, into itself for some absolute $C>0$.
+Therefore, we see that the map defined by the right-hand side of the first equation in \eqref{integral-eq} and by the right-hand side of \eqref{wg-duhamelintro} takes a ball of radius $2C\eps_0$, in $X$, which we denote by $B_{2C \eps_0}^X$, into itself for some absolute $C>0$.
 Moreover, repeating the same arguments one can verify that the map is a contraction, hence, there is a unique fixed point in $B_{2C \eps_0}^X$.

 Finally, the bound $\| v \|_X \lesssim \epsilon_0$ implies directly the first bound in \eqref{pointwise-decay-main-theorem}.
 The other two estimates in \eqref{pointwise-decay-main-theorem} are obtained as a direct consequence of the pointwise and local decay estimates in Lemmas \ref{lemma-dispersive-estimates} and \ref{local-l-infty-decay-lemma}. $ \Box$